-As shown above, the average employer contribution rates increased this year for regular and SLEP and decreased for ECO employers.
-The increase was primarily due to pay increases being higher than what was expected in 2023 and the phase-ins of prior investment losses.
-For ECO employers the decrease was primarily due to less retirements than expected and higher payrolls.
+As shown above, the average employer contribution rates increased this year for all employers.
+The increase was primarily due to pay increases being higher than what was expected in 2024 and the phaseins of prior investment losses.
 Generally, small fluctuations from year-to-year should be expected for the average rate and for any large employer's rate.
 Small and very small employers will experience larger variations.

 Most of the larger changes were for small employers (often employers covering just a few employees), since the removal or addition of one employee can significantly impact the contribution rate.
 The actuary and IMRF staff review all of the large rate changes individually in order to determine the reasonableness of the change.
 In some cases, rates may be adjusted following that review.
-Also, under certain circumstances employers have been allowed to phase in rate changes.
-Such adjustments are not reflected in this report.